فصلنامه بین المللی ژئوپلیتیک

 Masoud Raei Dehaqi 2

-1 Department of Law, Faculty of Law, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran
+1 Ph.D. student of Department of Public International Law, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran.

-2 Department of Law, Faculty of Law, Najafabad Branch, Islamic Azad University, Najafabad, Iran
+2 Department of Law, Najafabad Branch, Islamic Azad University, Najafabad, Iran.

 چکیده English